 '''

 ALLOW {

 (..ServicePermission "..LogService" "get" )

 (..PackagePermission "" "import" )

-} "4"

 '''

-The resulting permissions are summarized in Table 9.3.
+The resulting permissions are summarized in Table 50.1.
 The + indicates allow, the - means deny.
 The number is the deciding policy.

-Table 9.3 Assigned Permissions. + indicates allow, - deny.
+Table 50.1Assigned Permissions. + indicates allow, - deny.

-ped ţo

 Unsigned ACME Operator

+-D A

 LogService get +4 +4 +2

-$ {\sf ManagedService}$ register - +1 +2
+ManagedService register - +1 +2

-Managed Service get - - +2
+ManagedService get - - +2

 com.acme.FooService get - - +2

 com.acme.secret import -3 +4 +2

 com.acme.secret.bar exportonly -3 - +2

 com.acme.foo import +4 +4 +2

-Table 9.3 Assigned Permissions. + indicates allow, - deny. y .

-Unsigned ACME Operator

 bundle signed by ACME start - +1 +2

 bundle signed by Operator start - - +2

-9.3 Effective Permissions
+50.3 Effective Permissions

 Once a bundle is installed, it gets Java 2 permissions associated from the framework.
 Some of these permissions are implied.
 Implied permissions are given by the framework because they are required for normal operation, for example every bundle has the File Permission to read and write the bundle data area.
-See Implied Permissions on page 23.
+See Implied Permissions on page 21.